 H-Net connects you with hundreds of discussion networks where professional historians share research and reviews and post their queries.

-You will spend your senior year writing a thesis based on original research in primary sources, with the opportunity to present your work at Westminster's Undergraduate Conference as well as at other events such as the Utah regional Phi Alpha Theta conference or the Western History Association.
+You will spend your senior year writing a thesis based on original research in primary sources, with the opportunity to present your work at the Westminster Student Showcase as well as at other events such as the Utah regional Phi Alpha Theta conference or the Western History Association.

 Recent thesis subjects include: